ev0clu/portfolio/README.md

 # **Portfolio**

 My personal portfolio project has built with Next.js, Typescript and TailwindCSS.
+Website is self-hosted on VPS with Nginx Proxy Manager and docker container.
+Plausible for analytics is also self-hosted in docker container.
+Cloudflare is used as DNS provider and for traffic protection.

 ### Demo: [Link](https://laszlokis.site)